 “Come,” I call, and my chief adviser enters.

-“Sire,” he says, and bows deeply.
-In the antechamber I can see rank upon rank of courtiers, ambassadors, and noblemen drawn from across the kingdom.
-I nod my understanding, and rise to my feet.
+"Sire," he says, and bows deeply.
+In the antechamber, I can see rank upon rank of courtiers, ambassadors, and noblemen drawn from across the kingdom.
+I nod my understanding and rise to my feet.
 As I pass my advisor, his bow becomes even deeper.
-I enter the outer chamber and all those gathered bow low, and avert their eyes.
+I enter the outer chamber and all those gathered bow low and avert their eyes.
 They are forbidden to look upon the face of the king, for that is who I am.

 With each step, the noise grows until it is like a long continuous roll of thunder.
 It shakes the ground beneath my feet.
 I pause at the door for one last moment before stepping out on the balcony to be greeted with an enormous roar from my subjects gathered in their thousands.
-As the noise ebbs, a voice rises above all and the words “Off with his head!” rings out clear, and the roar rises to a bloodthirsty crescendo.
+As the noise ebbs, a voice rises above all and the words “Off with his head!” rings out clear and true.
+The roar rises to a bloodthirsty crescendo.
 The hooded executioner shoulders his axe and beckons me forward.